chenbaochao/OanManagement/README.md

 **Features:**
 - Register/Login with security and field checks
 - A responsive and Material calendar with jQuery and AJAX for smooth control.
 Also comes with Google Calendar (API) events.
+  Events can be added, edited, deleted and coloured!
 - To-Do's (tasks can also be seen in the calendar)
 - Contact list
 - User list